aryumka/kontainer/README.md

 # Kontainer
-A simple DI container written in Kotlin.
+A simple DI container written in Kotlin available in maven central repository.

 ## Why I implemented `Kontainer` myself?
 I wanted to understand how DI containers work under the hood.
 I also wanted to understand how to implement a simple DI container in Kotlin.